luuleitner/xMason/README.md

 # xMason
-This repository contains an adapted Mason model [1] to calculate impedance responses of printed ultrasonic transducers.
+This repository contains an adapted Mason model* to calculate impedance responses of printed ultrasonic transducers.
 For the simulation of the electro-acoustic behaviour of transducers we use a simulation model based on the transducer circuit proposed by Mason (1942).
 Mason suggested a circuit of lumped elements as a replica to describe the electro-mechanical behaviour of a piezoelectric element.

 <p align="center">
 <img src="https://github.com/luuleitner/xMason/blob/main/data/MasonModel.jpg" height="400">